Inside Joe Biden's newly decorated Oval Office - KION546

 During the executive order signing on Wednesday, Biden was seated in a tufted, dark brown leather chair — a switch from the thick, reddish brown executive seat Trump was last photographed sitting on inside the Oval Office.
 It was extremely similar, if not identical to the seat Trump used in his private office before becoming president.

-The Bidens selected at least two Clinton-era furnishings to replace Trump’s selections — a blue Oval Office rug and darker gold curtains, according to the Post.
+The Bidens selected at least two Clinton-era furnishings to replace Trump’s selections — a blue Oval Office rug with a floral trim and darker gold curtains, according to the Post.
 Other items, which may look familiar, were chosen from the White House collection, the Post says.

 Subtle changes

-Photographs behind the President typically displayed on a credenza were also switched out to feature Biden’s family, including his late son, Beau.
+Photographs behind the President typically displayed on the credenza were switched out to feature Biden’s family.
+Many of the images show just how large the President’s family is, and the images include many of the family members who accompanied him in Washington on Inauguration Day.
+At least one photograph features his late son, Beau.

-And Trump’s Challenge Coin collection, often placed on the credenza, were gone as well.
+Trump’s Challenge Coin collection, often placed on the credenza, is gone as well.

 Comments